 We love the look of a beach wave perm on long, thick hair.
 Since heavy lengths can make hair flat at the root and lack body, the perm is a smart choice.
 Instead of sitting under a hot dryer all summer, trying to achieve the same look with a blowout, you’ll be one-and-done.

 Committing to a perm doesn’t mean dropping everything for a totally new texture.
 We love the idea of a spot perm, which specifically addresses problem areas within the hair.
 If you’re totally devoted to retro bangs but can’t get them to curl correctly, or are tired of teasing up the crown of your hair, curlers applied just in one spot will take care of the issue.

 On the bright side, you’ll also save money.
 Why risk the damage of a full perm, when you only want one spot done?

 Body Wave Perm

-However, there’s a solution to your short-hair woes: the body wave.
-It’s not just for grandmas anymore.
-The added texture and movement will make your lob feel alive again, without applying a dozen products every day.
-Body waves make hair feel youthful and summery, like you’ve just finished up a fabulous vacation on the Riviera.
+Body wave perms aren’t just for grandmas anymore.
+The added texture and movement will make your hair feel alive again without applying a dozen products every day.
+Body waves make hair feel youthful and summery like you’ve just finished up a fabulous vacation on the Riviera.

 Don’t let the name throw you—there were no pigtails harmed during the making of this style.
 If you’re in the habit of leaving your hair in boxer braids for days at a time, then enjoying the wave when they’re undone, this style may be for you.